kkuwaran/LoRA-GPT2-AG-News-Classification/README.md

 ## Model Saving
 The fine-tuned model, including LoRA weights and score weights, are saved in the `lora_gpt2_ag_news/` directory for future use.
 To load the model, follow the steps provided in the notebook.

+### Note on Model File Compression
+The original model file, `adapter_model.safetensors`, exceeded GitHub's file size limit.
+To resolve this, the model has been compressed into `adapter_model.7z`.
+You will need to extract this file before using the model.
+The compressed file can be found in the `lora_gpt2_ag_news/lora_adapter/` directory.

 ## Performance Comparison
 After training, you can compare the performance of the original GPT-2 model and the LoRA fine-tuned model in terms of accuracy and loss on the test set.